cortside/guidelines/docs/architecture/Messaging.md

 A confirmation event is not required for a saga, this could have just as well been the same message consumed by the Inventory service that would then decrement available item inventory.

+## Message contents

+Most message brokers do not guarantee only once delivery, nor do they guarantee receipt order, so care should be taken with the contents and the reliance on the contents of a message.
+For example, if order can not be guaranteed and sequencing is not something that can be validated, relying on content in a message may not be correct for applying state changes to an entity.

 ## Transactional Outbox Pattern

 It is common for the publication of a message to happen along with data changes that may be committed to the service's data store.
 It is often not possible, viable or desirable to have a message broker participate in a distributed transaction along with the database.
 In order to have an atomic transaction that either publishes or rolls back a message publication based on the entire database transaction the Transaction Outbox Pattern is used.